kiingxo/pulse-ai-dailydigest/README.md

 You can test the automation manually:

 1. Go to your repository → Actions
-2. Select "Generate AI Digest" workflow
+2. Select "Generate Pulse AI" workflow
 3. Click "Run workflow" → "Run workflow"

 ## Configuration